SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 Effort to fix all bug issues.
 The measure is stored in minutes in the DB.
 An 8-hour day is assumed when values are shown in days.

 **Reliability remediation effort on new code** (`new_reliability_remediation_effort`)
-Same as _Reliability remediation effort_ but on the code changed in the New Code period.
+Same as _Reliability remediation effort_ but on the code changed on New Code.

 ---
 ## Security